flywheel-apps/bids-app-template-test/README.md

 ```

 When running the gear for real on a Flywheel instance, it will download BIDS formatted data every time.
 As mentioned earlier, `utils/bids.py` won't download data if it is already there.
 This allows you to modify the data for a test and it won't be overwritten.
 Using option 2) of `setup.py` will allow you to take a good set of data and modify it (being careful to consider the hard links) so that you can create tests for broken BIDS data.

+## Logging

+The actions of setup.py, build.py, and run.py will be logged in "bids-app-test/tests/test/logs/init_log.txt".
+Logs of the tests you create will be placed in the "logs" directory for the test, e.g. "tests/default/logs/2019-09-30_15-49-35_log.txt".

+## Next steps

 Now that you have test data, you'll iterate editing, building and running.
 After the gear runs locally, put it on a Flywheel platform by running `fw gear upload` in the gear's directory.
 To be sure that the proper python interpreter is used on the platform to execute the gear's `run.py`, set the `PATH` environment variable in `manifest.json`.
 In the running gear (use `./run.py -s`) `echo $PATH` will provide the information to paste into the manifest file.